js-workshops/scope-and-closure/README.md

 # intermediate-javascript
-Intermediate JavaScript and jQuery (GA Course)
+Exercise files for my Intermediate JavaScript and jQuery workshop at General Assembly.